 What is a directory enquiry service?

-• the directory enquiry service that you decide to call;
+• which directory enquiry service you call

-• who your own service provider is; and
+• your own service provider

-• a connection cost; and
+• a connection cost, and

-• the cost per minute.
+• the cost per call

 What is an onward call connection?

-How can I minimise the cost of using directory enquiries?
+How can I keep the cost down?

 How can I find out more about directory enquiry costs?

-You may also speak with your service provider to find out .
+You can speak with your service provider.

-What if I have a complaint about a directory enquiry service
+What if I have a complaint about a directory enquiry service?

 Was this page helpful?